mihah023/Applied-Mathematics-Portfolio/Volatility-Risk-Modeling/README.md

 One additional implementation issue was found while validating the Christoffersen calculation.

 An earlier version contained an exponent-grouping error in the restricted likelihood calculation.
-I corrected the formula and independently verified the implementation symbolically using **SymPy** before producing the reported results.
+I corrected the formula and independently verified the implementation symbolically using SymPy (outside the notebook, as a one-off check) before producing the reported results.

 If one of the transition states does not occur, some transition probabilities cannot be estimated and the test can return `NaN`.
 This is a limitation of the statistical calculation rather than necessarily a coding error.